cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
-    Additional setting for image
+    Additional setting for image.

     *default:* {}
   * `image_path`
-    The (local system) path to the image file which will be uploaded.
+    The (local system) path to the image file that will be uploaded.

     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists, or if Cloudify should create the resource.

     *type:* boolean
     *default:* False